Stremio/stremio-addon-sdk/README.md

 After you've deployed publically, in order to get your add-on to show in Stremio (through the [public Add-on collection](https://api.strem.io/addonscollection.json)), you need to use [publishToCentral](./docs/README.md#publishtocentralurl).

-## Examples
+## Examples & tutorials

 Check out our ever growing list of [examples and demo add-ons](./docs/examples/README.md).
 This list also includes examples & tutorials on how to develop Stremio addons in PHP, Python, Ruby, C#, Java and Go.
+It also includes a list of video tutorials.

 ## Reporting Issues